-Table 2 Assessment Program Aspects Considered But Not Included
+Table 2 Assessment Program Aspects Considered But Not Included 26

+Attachment 1: Revision History

 0308.4-01 INTRODUCTION

-The staffs objective in developing a new assessment program was to develop a process that would allow the NRC to integrate various information sources relevant to licensee safety performance, make objective conclusions regarding their significance, take actions based on these conclusions in a predictable manner, and effectively communicate these results to the licensees and to the public.
+The staff’s objective in developing a new assessment program was to develop a process that would allow the NRC to integrate various information sources relevant to licensee safety performance, make objective conclusions regarding their significance, take actions based on these conclusions in a predictable manner, and effectively communicate these results to the licensees and to the public.
 The following key principles were identified as having a direct effect on the assessment program design:

 Both performance indicators (PIs) and inspection results will be inputs to the assessment program.